Special Needs Alliance Board of Directors

 He is a commissioner with the Illinois Guardianship & Advocacy Commission and has served as chairman of the State of Illinois Advisory Council on Developmental Disabilities and the Illinois legislature’s Autism Taskforce.
 Brian has been elected a Fellow of the American College of Trust and Estate Counsel (ACTEC).
 He received a J.D. from Chicago-Kent College of Law, Illinois Institute of Technology, and a B.S. in accounting from the University of Illinois at Urbana-Champaign.

-Robert Fechtman, Vice President
+Robert Fechtman, President-Elect

 Robert Fechtman, CELA, who practices special needs and elder law in Indianapolis, Indiana, started his law practice just as the federal law creating special needs trusts (SNTs) was enacted in the early nineties.
 “I guess you could say I got in on the ground floor,” he says.